MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Customize-a-metric.md

    >[!Note]
      * Any base metric that can be changed displays a drop-down menu whose options represent the possible changes.
      * Not all base metrics can be changed.
 If no drop-down menu is available, this metric cannot be changed.
-     * Changes are not always 1-1.
+     * Changes are not always 1 to 1.
 For example, you can change from Conflicting meeting hours to Email hours, but, due to variations in the available filters, the opposite change is not possible.

    If you select a new base metric for which the filter options are identical, the metric will change and you'll see no additional changes.
 If you select a new base metric for which the filter options are a subset, additional available filters appear.
 If you have edited the display name of the metric and then change the base metric, the display name that you edited is deleted.